 1) Using a Diamond Rod Knife Sharpener

-An inexpensive tool sharpener with a diamond Rod can be used to sharpen a Camillus titanium knife.
+An inexpensive tool sharpener with a diamond Rod (Get one from Amazon) can be used to sharpen a Camillus titanium knife.
 To sharpen the edge of the blade, incline the tool sharpener at a nice angle and it across the blade, without applying much pressure.
 Maintain this sequence for a little while to put a really nice edge on the blade.

 Serrated titanium knives hold their cutting power long after the straight-edged blade gets dulled.
 However, they are very difficult to sharpen.
 A DMT diamond sharpener will sharpen titanium knife serrations effectively.

 Hold the sharpener at the level that matches the original edge angle.
 Hold the knife with the edge away from you and the serrated edge facing up.
 Place the diamond sharpener in the serration in a way that fills the indentation.
 Drag the sharpener towards the edge.
 This exercise should be done in about 10 repeats.

 2) Using an Abrasive Pad

 The demonstration video shows the sharpening of titanium fillet knives from the Pharus Group.
 The abrasive pad used is an 8” by 2” pad.

 Take the knife, put it on one edge of the pad, while giving it a level of about a quarter height (any angle less than 45°), and stroke it slantingly across the pad towards you so that it whole blade slides all the way up to the tip.
 Stroke it gently; slow and steady, and you’ll start to feel the grabbing.
 Repeat this 4 to 5 times using the same technique.
 Afterward, stroke it back the other way to take the residues off for finesse, and then you have a really sharp knife.
 This works on any type of titanium knife at the same bevel angle.
 This method is safe as it doesn’t go towards your fingers and bruise you.